 Exchange Web Services (EWS)

-Just like OWA, when email is sent using the EWS application (Mac Outlook, Entourage) the message size is justified with the parameter value located in the file ExchangeInstallPath%ClientAccess\exchweb\ews\web.config
+Just like OWA, when the email is sent using the EWS application (Mac Outlook, Entourage), the message size is justified with the parameter value located in the file ExchangeInstallPath%ClientAccess\exchweb\ews\web.config

 Default Email message size in EWS: